libjohn/workshop_attendance/README.md

 ## Quick Start

-1. Get libcal files, transform and write to Google Drive
+### **Transform libcal files** (which you manually downloaded), **write to Google Drive** (to manually), **produce dvs-annouce list** (to manually append)

-    - First, download your data from LibCal; place data inside the `data` directory of your RStudio Project
+1. First, download your data from LibCal; place data inside the `data` directory of your RStudio Project

     - You can also make subdirectories inside the data directory but will need to modify line 10 of the script

-    - Open RStudio with Console as your active quadrant
+1. Open RStudio with Console as your active quadrant

-    - At the console, run the script: `csv-to-df_write-to-gs.r`
+1. At the console, run the script: `source("csv-to-df_write-to-gs.r")`

+1. This script does two things...

-    - This converts your data to a Google Sheet in your Google Drive space.
-See [At Google Drive](#at-google-drive) section for next steps.
+    1. Converts your attendance to a Google Sheet in your Google Drive space.

+        - See [At Google Drive](#at-google-drive) section to complete this manual process

+    1. Produces a txt file with list of email addresses

+        - See [email to DVS steps 4 & 5](#add-email-addresses-to-dvs-announce)  to complete this manual process

-### Next Development Step for "Quck Start".
+### Next Development Step for "Quick Start".

-Add the [Email Parsing](#add-email-addresses-to-dvs-announce) to the `csv-to-df_write-to-gs.r` script.
-Will probably use `write_csv` -- or some-such similar command -- to generate a .csv outfile.
+Create a source-file script to generate the paper attendance roster.

 ## Long Version